-- Structured pathway to help you graduate in a timely manor
+- Structured pathway to help you graduate in a timely manner

 - Coursework support like tutoring and mentoring

-Work or be willing to work at least 20 hours a week in an early childhood education center-based or family child care program
+- Work or be willing to work at least 20 hours per week in an early childhood education center-based or family child care program